arangodb/docs/3.6/getting-started-querying-the-database.md

 ]
 ```

-It is also possible to compute new values:
+It is also possible to compute new values, for example by concatenation:

 ```js
 FOR user IN users